Saving water directly is an important way to conserve, but did you know that electricity uses billions of gallons of water every year?

 - Unplug devices that run on “vampire power.”

 - Consider using renewable energy at home, by installing solar panels or a solar water heater to replace a portion of your home’s energy use.
+(There are many other benefits to solar energy as well, of course.)

 Of course, we can only do so much as individuals, but I’m a big believer that small changes can add up to a big impact!